-Erik Van Rooyen faces a crucial stretch at end of European Tour season
+Erik van Rooyen faces a crucial stretch at end of European Tour season

 He also did well enough to merit a phone call from Ernie Els, albeit with bad news that he would not be a captain’s pick for the Presidents Cup.

-“I don’t think I’m close to reaching my full potential,” Van Rooyen said.
+“I don’t think I’m close to reaching my full potential,” van Rooyen said.
 “I know guys are younger than me playing good golf.
-That’s OK.
+That’s okay.
 I’m on my road.
 I want to be a top 10 player in the world, whenever that happens.
 I just want to get as good as I possibly can.”

-The playoff loss in Turkey helped more than Van Rooyen.
+The playoff loss in Turkey helped more than van Rooyen.

 Right behind him – in the Race to Dubai and the world ranking – was Victor Perez of France, who was part of the playoff.
 Perez won the Dunhill Links Championship a month ago.
-Perez also has experience in the U.S. He played his college golf at the University of New Mexico.
+Perez also has experience in the United States.
+He played his college golf at the University of New Mexico.

 SPIETH’S CHANCE